 This makes Filipinos seem natural English speakers.
 When you listen to them speaking comfortably, rapport is easily established.
-The good command of the English language makes the process of outsourcing easier.
+A good command of the English language makes the process of outsourcing easier.

-2. Labor costs are lesser than in most Western countries
+2. Labor costs are lower than in most Western countries

 3. You can hire flexible, skilled, and world-class employees

 Filipinos, by nature, are very resourceful and creative.
-The adaptability that they display in various tasks and responsibilities save a lot of time in unnecessary supervision.
+The adaptability that they display in various tasks and responsibilities saves a lot of time in unnecessary supervision.